awcodes/11ty-mix/README.md

 Write this.

-Basically this is just an 11ty start using Laravel Mix to compile assets and Tailwindcss
+Basically this is just an 11ty starter using Laravel Mix to compile assets and Tailwindcss